tacolopo/sdk-tutorials/onboarding/1-introduction-blockchain/tech-background-blockchain.md

 Maybe a simple example makes it clearer: every binary entity of information can have the value `0` or `1`.
 If one has an 8-bit key, 2^8 or 256 possible keys could be used.
 As the number of bits per unit of information increases, so does the number of possible keys.

 Modern asymmetric ciphers have been established as a secure option but are not free of faults and possible problems.
 Faulty design and/or implementation have been points of insecurity.
 Furthermore, public-key cryptography is susceptible to brute force attacks, as well as "man-in-the-middle" attacks.
-The latter occur, when a third party intercepts, decrypts, and re-encrypts a message.
+The latter occurs, when a third party intercepts, decrypts, and re-encrypts a message.
 A trusted entity installed as a certification authority can prevent such attacks.

 Have a look at some examples to better understand how public-private key pairs are used and how they implement functionalities to make authentication and encryption possible.